- Dark Is Evil: Invoked in their name.

-- Anti-Villain / Affably Evil: Caring father, hard-working inventor, Benevolent Boss, and by his own daughter's count, directly responsible for the lives of over 15,000 people in his raids on middle-sized cities around the world.
-When he attacks Cincinnati, he secretly encourages the heroes to triumph over his weapons, and when highly stressful problems occur, he politely asks his minions for ideas and rewards them for speaking up.
+- Anti-Villain: Caring father, hard-working inventor, Benevolent Boss, and by his own daughter's count, directly responsible for the lives of over 15,000 people in his raids on middle-sized cities around the world.
+When he attacks Cincinnati, he secretly encourages the heroes to triumph over his weapons,note and when highly stressful problems occur, he politely asks his minions for ideas and rewards them for speaking up.
 Still, he attacks cities, knowing that tons of people will be killed or injured.

-- When his children were the target of protestors and media outlets, he called each one of them up, at their homes, at their workplaces, on their mobiles... and calmly, politely, and non-threateningly explained to them that while he sympathized with them, attacking children over such a thing was a decidedly cowardly act.
+When his children are the target of protestors and media outlets, he calls each one of them up, at their homes, at their workplaces, on their mobiles... and calmly, politely, and non-threateningly explained to them that while he sympathized with them, attacking children over such a thing was a decidedly cowardly act.
 After that, the protestors just... went away.

 - Badass Normal: While he's certainly managed to get as far as he has with the assistance of prostheses and cybernetic implants, common speculation by many heroes and villains is that he's a normal, if extremely intelligent, baseline, rather than a gadgeteer or deviser.

 - Benevolent Boss: Some supervillains at a birthday party, for example, complain that he's completely ruined the henchman and minion market with his fair and reasonable treatment thereof.
 He even hires the very best financial advisors and lawyers for them — and the latter get plenty of practice.